lachlanmcdonald/saxicon/README.md

 > The **saxicon** module transforms SVGs into a SASS snippet that allows you to generate colorized SVGs (with both single or multi-colored shapes) within SASS, with each SVG embedded as a data-URI.

-🌱 *This is a beta release, use with care!*

 Saxicon is useful when you want to:

 1. Colorise your SVGs into a number of different colors, where these colors are embedded in your SCSS as a data-URI.
 For example, for theming support or reducing the overhead of manually editing SVG icons to match changes to your styleguide.